 SMTP is the protocol used to send mail from one computer to another.

 When you’re using a desktop email program like Thunderbird, it’s the protocol used when you hit “Send” to transfer your email message from your computer to that of your email provider.
-What most people don’t realize is that it’s also the protocol used behind the scenes to transfer your message from server to server as it makes its way to the server on which your recipient receives email.
+What most people don’t realize is it’s also the protocol used behind the scenes to transfer your message from server to server as it makes its way to the server on which your recipient receives email.

-Configuring an SMTP server generally requires the same three things you needed for POP3 or IMAP:
+Configuring an SMTP server generally requires the same three things you needed for POP3 or IMAP.

 • Your password.